 Trump plans to change the tax structure of how people pay for healthcare and what can be deducted from federal taxes.
 Obamacare’s individual and employer mandate and the fees, exceptions, and subsidies offered by the federally funded health care system often cause confusion when it comes to filing taxes every year.
 There are more coverage options, but individuals are still overbuying or underbuying their insurance because, between healthcare and taxes, all this information is difficult to remember and implement.

 Proposed Trumpcare Updates – American Health Care Act (AHCA) and Better Care Reconciliation Act (BCRA)

-In March of 2017, Congress introduced the American Health Care Act of 2017 also known as Trumpcare with the intent to partially repeal the Patient Protection and Affordable Care Act.
-The Senate and House have not passed the bill.
-Revisions and amendments have been proposed, the latest version is known as the Better Care Reconciliation Act of 2017.
+In March of 2017, Congress introduced the American Health Care Act of 2017, also known as Trumpcare, to partially repeal the Patient Protection and Affordable Care Act.
+Paul Ryan led Congress to add the AHCA and BCRA, but both were shot down and didn’t make it to the Senate.

 Let’s compare the ACA provisions with the new and proposed changes under Trumpcare (BCRA).

-The Individual Mandate which under the ACA required everyone to have insurance or pay a tax penalty has been eliminated as of December 2017, the change taking effect in January 2018.
-The Congressional Budget Office stated they estimate that as a result of this order, there would be an additional thirteen million uninsured in the next ten years.
-Critics of the move cite that young healthy people now have little incentive to buy health insurance.
+The Individual Mandate, which under the ACA required everyone to have insurance or pay a tax penalty, has been eliminated as of December 2017, the change taking effect in January 2018.
+The Congressional Budget Office stated they estimate that there would be an additional thirteen million uninsured in the next ten years as a result of this order.
+Critics of the move cite that young, healthy people now have little incentive to buy health insurance.
 Since insurance companies lose the pool of healthy insured, their payouts will be higher as those that remain insured do so because they need medical care.
 It is anticipated that the cost of health insurance will then rise.